andrewadu/andrewadu/README.md

 ## Highlights (projects to pin)

-> Replace the links below with your real repos, then pin them on your profile (📌).
-Keep README files crisp and
-> outcome‑focused.

 ### 1) Distributed Payments Platform (📌)

 **Stack:** Python · Django · PostgreSQL · Redis · Django‑Q2 · Nginx/Gunicorn